Site logo

 All diving passengers must be a certified diver of minimum Open Water level (50 log dives) and be physically fit to dive.

 The easiest way to get to Raja Ampat is to fly to Sorong via Jakarta, Makassar or Manado.
 For most of these connections you can use Garuda Indonesia airlines, Batik Air/Lion Air and Sriwijaya Airlines.
 If you fly to Denpasar of Bali : on the way going to Sorong you will need an overnight transit in Makassar.
-But from Sorong to Bali you fly through Makassar without an overnight transit.
-There are no direct international flights to West Papua Province.
-We are at Grand Komodo would be happy to assist you booking your domestic flights.

 Our cabins on board have both 110V and 220V international power sockets with voltage stabilizer.
 The standard power socket in Indonesia is a European two-prong plug.